 UK SMEs are not asking for elaborate grant schemes, but they do need focussed support, delivered locally.
 It is recommended that Government focus much more on rebalancing in support of process development that enhances productivity, rather than towards new product introductions.

-Specific changes to UK tax and intellectual property policy have been proposed that will enable this enhancement of SME innovation and accelerate the diffusion of innovation throughout the economy.
+Specific changes to UK tax and intellectual property policy, as I have outline, could enable this, enhancing SME innovation and accelerate the diffusion of innovation throughout the economy.